 | White | 31 |

-Take a look at the following statistics related to the make-up of the public administration & social service majors at Princeton University.
+Here are the demographics of the public & social service majors at Princeton University.

 | Major | Annual Graduates |